not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 Actions with a `glide` timing gradually move from one value to another over the duration of a *segment*.
 The `start` *value* of the action will define at which voltage the glide starts, and the `end` *value* identifies the voltage the action will reach at the end of the *segment*.

 Using the `ease-factor` property, it is possible to influence the rate at which the glide moves from the `start` *value* to the `end` *value*.
 A positive `ease-factor` will cause the change to start slow and speed up towards the end, while a negative one will cause it to start changing quickly and ease out towards the end.
 If no `ease-factor` is specified (or it is set to zero), the glide will be executed in a linear fashion.
 The calculation of the easing factor supports two algorithms: using sigmoid function (`sig`) or based on power calculations (`pow`).
-The arc resulting from these altorithms differs slightly.
+The arc resulting from these algorithms differs slightly.
 By default, the `sig` algorithm will be used since it is less CPU intensive.

 Just like with other actions, a glide action can be made conditional by including an `if` property so that the action will only be executed if the [if](#if) condition is met.

-The exact values used for the `start`, `end` and `if` properties will be calculated when the *segment* that contains the action is started.
+The exact values used for the `start`, `end` and `if` properties will be calculated when the *segment* that contains the glide action is started.
 They will not be re-evaluated while the *segment* is running, so any change that could influence these value calculations that happens while the *segment* is running will not be taken into account anymore.
-For example, if the action was determined to be disabled due to its `if` condition when the *segment* started, the action will not become active while the *segment* is running if the values for that `if` condition change afterwards.
-If the *segment* is started again at a later time (e.g. due to a looping *lane*), all values for the action will be re-evaluated when the *segment* restarts.
+For example, if the action was determined to be disabled due to its `if` condition when the *segment* started, the action will not become active afterwards while the *segment* is running parameter values for that `if` condition change in between.
+If the *segment* is started again at a later time however (e.g. due to a looping *lane*), all values for the action will be re-evaluated when the *segment* restarts.

 A glide action has two possible targets to send its generated voltages to: either change an [output](#output) voltage or set a variable that can be used in other areas of the script.
 Only one of these targets can be used per glide action.
+A glide action that is executed will update the voltage of its target (the *output* or the *variable*) in each processing cycle (i.e. at the active sample rate of VCV Rack).

 #### Properties